 The request for a posthumous degree must be presented in writing to the corresponding Program Director.
 Such request must include the full name and address of the person nominated for the degree; the proposed degree to be awarded; a statement of the reasons why the award should be made, addressing the Criteria for Nomination for a Posthumous Degree to a Student, as approved by the Faculty.
 The Academic Program Director will present the nomination during a General Faculty Meeting, with a majority vote and endorsement by the Chancellor leading to recommendation to the President for said degree.
-The President will present the nomination for the nomination for the material determination.
+The President will present the nomination for the posthumous degree to the Board of Trustees, who will make the final determination.